Towards Lightweight Super-Resolution with Dual Regression Learning: Experiments

-To demonstrate the effectiveness of our compression method, we compare our lightweight dual regression compression method and several existing channel pruning methods, including CP~\cite{he2017channel}, Thinet~\cite{Luo2019ThiNet}, and DCP~\cite{zhuang2018nips}.
-We apply the considered methods to compress the DRN-S model for 4$\times$ and 8$\times$ SR. From Table~\ref{tab:compare_pruning}, given the same compression ratio, the compressed SR models obtained by our proposed dual regression compression method consistently outperform those models obtained by the other methods.
-Moreover, our compressed models consistently have less computational cost in the same target compression ratio.
-The experiment demonstrates the effectiveness of our proposed lightweight dual regression compression method (See more discussions in Section~\ref{sec:dual_search_ablation} and Section~\ref{sec:dual_pruning_ablation}).
+To demonstrate the effectiveness of our compression method, we compare our dual regression compression method and several representative channel pruning methods, including CP~\cite{he2017channel}, Thinet~\cite{Luo2019ThiNet}, DCP~\cite{zhuang2018nips} and SRP~\cite{zhang2022learning}. { To this end, we apply the considered methods to compress our DRN-S model and the SwinIR-light~\cite{liang2021swinir} model for 4$\times$ SR. As shown in Table~\ref{tab:lightweight_comparison}, compared with the competitive lightweight models~\cite{hou2020efficient, zhan2021achieving, wang2021exploring, zhang2022learning}, the model obtained by our DRC method is able to achieve better performance in terms of both PSNR and SSIM.
+Moreover, when comparing with different pruning strategies, our DRC is able to achieve lossless compression even when we consider very lightweight/compact models that are unlikely to have too much redundancy, e.g., SwinIR-light~\cite{liang2021swinir}.
+For example, the compressed SwinIR-light model (with 635K parameters) obtained by our DRC scheme achieves similar performance to the baseline model (with 897K parameters).
+Moreover, we provide visual comparisons for the compressed SR models obtained by different compression methods in Fig.~\ref{fig:image_compression_compare_4x}.
+Obviously, our DRC models consistently obtain promising SR images with clearer textures, showing the effectiveness of our proposed dual regression compression method. }